zaceno/zx-typed-todomvc-hyperapp/README.md

 The implementation is the same as the one described in my [tutorial video series](https://zaceno.github.io/codealong-hyperapp), except everything is strictly typed using typescript (or should be).

 It's not perfect yet by any means.
-Please help me improve them!
+Please help me improve the types!
 Install and experiment as above.

 My overall goal is developer experience (not 100% perfect academic type safety), so prioritizing safety from the sort of mistakes that are easy to make over obscure errors.
 Also users should not have to annotate too much – that is also a priority.